Passport, Money, & Valuables

 Yes, the water is potable and safe to drink on the resort.

 Yes, we provide shampoo, conditioner, soap, dishwasher soap, toilet paper, paper towels.

 How does the Marriott work?
 Do we have access?

 There is a Marriott Hotel at the resort but Los Suenos is not a Marriott resort.
-In order to use their pool service the cost is $50/day/person for adults and $25/day/person for children.
+In order to use their pool service there is a cost.
+Please contact us for prices.